-Staff compared Merritt Island to three "sister" wastewater utilities that had rate cases approved in the last five years by calculating a three-year average O&M expense per ERC using information contained in each utility's 2016, 2017, and 2018 Annual Reports.
-Staff then compared Merritt Island to five non-U.S. Water affiliated wastewater utilities using the same criteria.
+We compared Merritt Island to three "sister" wastewater utilities that had rate cases approved in the last five years by calculating a three-year average O&M expense per ERC using information contained in each utility's 2016, 2017, and 2018 Annual Reports.
+We then compared Merritt Island to five non-U.S. Water affiliated wastewater utilities using the same criteria.
 Based on that criteria, the average O&M expense per ERC of the sister utilities was \$359.45.
 The average O&M expense per ERC for the non-U.S. Water wastewater utilities was \$314.15.
-Merritt Island's O&M expense is \$280.62 per ERC under staff's recommended revenue requirement.
-Table 7-2 reflects the average O&M expense per ERC for Merritt Island, and the average O&M expense per ERC for the U.S. Water sister utilities and non-U.S. Water utilities.
+Merritt Island's O&M expense is \$280.62 per ERC under the approved revenue requirement.